HyPT-2

 Mr Mark Ruth, National Renewable Energy Laboratory (NREL), US

 Mark Ruth is the Manager of the Industrial Systems and Fuels Group in the Strategic Energy Analysis Center at the National Renewable Energy Laboratory (NREL) in Golden, Colorado, USA.
 In that role, Mark leads a group of analysts investigating opportunities to improve energy use in the industrial and transportation sectors.
-Mark is also leading the multi-laboratory effort to analyze the technical and economic potential of the H2@Scale concept.
+Mark is also leading the multi-laboratory effort to analyse the technical and economic potential of the H2@Scale concept.
 Mark is also leading analyses of the economic potential to convert existing nuclear power plants to flex between electricity and hydrogen production.
 Previously, he led an analysis of the optimal configurations and operation of greenfield, tightly-coupled nuclear-renewable hybrid energy systems.
 Over Mark鈥檚 27 years at NREL, he has an extensive history of developing methods to value opportunities in the energy sector as well as technical analyses of hydrogen and bioenergy systems.

 The Technical and Economic Potential of Hydrogen within the United States